Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Empirical analysis

+From Figures~\ref{fig:vsf}, \ref{fig:vsf2}, and \ref{fig:vss}, stop-fricative, fricative-stop, stop-stop, fricative-fricative, stop-silence, and silence-stop sequences are all less ambiguous that vowel-vowel sequences, which matches phonetic intuition.
+Of note, however, is that the silence-stop sequence is markedly less ambiguous than stop-silence sequences.
+I believe that this is due to transcription conventions not generally including silence before an utterance initial stop as part of the stop, so it is relatively easy to segment that combination since the data was extracted to contain only single utterances, improving the overall behavior of the system for that combination.

-A sample of the alignment is given in Figure~\ref{fig:alignment}.
+Finally, a TextGrid sample of the alignment is given in Figure~\ref{fig:alignment}.
 The boundaries in the figure are largely agreeable.
-However, the dictionary lookup led to some spurious segmentations seen in Figure~\ref{fig:wordseg}.
-One such example is the [\textipa{\textschwa{}l}] at the end of \textit{...blical}, when it would be more accurate to use [\textipa{\textsyllabic{l}}] if using manual transcription.
-However, this is a known problem when using standard dictionary lookups.

-The confidence intervals in Figure~\ref{fig:segci} can be hard to see since they are narrow, though the pattern is in line with the data in Table~\ref{tab:cent}.
-It is worth remarking that boundaries that are intuitively harder, such as between vowels and approximants as in [\textipa{Al}], have wider confidence intervals than easier boundaries, such as between vowels and fricatives as in [\textipa{\textrhookschwa{}z}].
-Regarding the graphical display, the labels in the point tier are difficult to separate from each other.
-Although, in an object-oriented programming sense, the overlapping is an inherent shortcoming of using only the built-in objects in Praat to approximate a boundary type object that can sensibly display both boundaries and labels.
+The confidence intervals in Figure~\ref{fig:wordseg} can be hard to see since they are narrow, though this is an inherent problem to using TextGrids for visualizing tiers that are on different time scales.
+An offset version is given in Figure~\ref{fig:segci} to better show the annotations.

+Note how the intuition of [\textipa{A}l] in \textit{scholars} being harder to segment or the boundary being more ambiguous than [sk] is captured in the widths of the boundary regions.
+This is to say that the behavior of the ensemble of aligners produces results familiar to speech scientists and suggests that the acoustic models have learned patterns related to how acoustic patterns are expressed and conceptualized in phonetic theory.